dimsh99/lldpad/README.md

 ### Platforms
 - `centos`     - not fully tested on centos, but should work
-- `redhat`     - not fully tested on centos, but should work
+- `redhat`     - not fully tested on redhat, but should work
+- `fedora`     - not fully tested on redhat, but should work
-- `scientific` - not fully tested on centos, but should work
+- `scientific` - not fully tested on scientific, but should work
+- `ubuntu`     - not fully tested on ubuntu, but should work
+- `debian`     - not fully tested on debian, but should work

 ### Chef